einarwh/functional-geometry-with-colors-in-elm/README.md

 # Escher in Elm

-Repo for my live-coding session at NewCrafts 2019.
+Repo for my live-coding session at Øredev 2019.